Falupi22/backstage-komodor/README.md

 In order to run the full system, run `yarn dev` from the root directory.
 In order to run the front end only, run `yarn start`.
+In order to run the back end only, run `yarn start-backend`.